JuliaManifolds/Manifolds.jl/CONTRIBUTING.md

 - Within the source code of one manifold, the type of the manifold should be the first element of the file, and an alphabetical order of the functions is preferable.
 - The above implies that the mutating variant of a function follows the non-mutating variant.
 - There should be no dangling `=` signs.
-- Always add a newline between things of different types (struct/method/const)
+- Always add a newline between things of different types (struct/method/const).
-- Always add a newline between methods for different functions (including mutating/nonmutating variants)
+- Always add a newline between methods for different functions (including mutating/nonmutating variants).
 - Prefer to have no newline between methods for the same function; when reasonable, merge the docstrings.
 - All `import`/`using`/`include` should be in the main module file.